DanielAbergel/Distribution-Algorithm/CreateUser.md

 ## Providing user with additional privilege

-Since we will be logging in as `johndoe` for most of the time in the future, we will want it to have some "extra power", that is, temporarily acting as a super user.
+Since we will be logging in as `fairness-algorithm` for most of the time in the future, we will want it to have some "extra power", that is, temporarily acting as a super user.
 To do this, we need to run the command:

 ```
 visudo